 - If you're a business wanting to take part in any of the events, email firstname.lastname@example.org.

 Elite runner entries

-We're happy to offer free entry to athletes who achieved, and can prove, the following times in 2021 or 2022:
+We're happy to offer free entry to athletes who achieved, and can prove, the following times in 2022:

 - Marathon: under 2 hours 35 minutes for men and under 2 hours 55 minutes for women.